CDCgov/prime-reportstream/prime-router/docs/design/design/HL7v2-FHIR-Inventory.md

   specifies an FHIR R5 extension for SFT.6 but this implementation is using R4.
 A custom extension has been implemented in place of the R5 extension.
+- Entity.role is required if SFT exists.
+The mapping inventory has the following direction:
+  > - If the software does not represent the original source system then Entity.role=derivation
+  >
+  > - If the software does represent the original source system then Entity.role=source

+  The source system cannot currently be derived from messages sent to the system.
+As such, this implementation has opted to default `Entity.role=source`.

 ### OBR/ORC -> ServiceRequest